shantanukamdi/event_registration/Readme.md

     [NodeJS](https://nodejs.org/en/download/)

 ## Deployment

-1. After downloading above things, clone the repository.
-2. Run following command
+1. Run following command
-    * npm install
+    * npm install (in root folder where package.json file is present)
-3. Go to bin folder of mongoDB and run
+2. Go to bin folder of mongoDB and run
     * **mongod.exe --dbpath "c:\"** in one cmd prompt
     * **mongo.exe** in another cmd prompt
     * create a database using command
         **use user**
-4. Go to your project folder and run
+3. Go to your project folder and run
     **npm start**

     Open browser and go to **localhost:3000**